 - 7.1 At the regional level, the London Plan has implemented a hierarchy of designated employment sites across London (Strategic Industrial Land and Locally Significant Industrial Sites).
 The London Plan seeks to protect the sites of strategic importance that contribute to London's economy by requiring local plans to define the detailed boundaries and develop local policies to protect the function of these designated employment sites. - 7.2 The London Plan designates Opportunity Areas across London.
 These are locations with significant development capacity to accommodate new housing, commercial development, and infrastructure, linked to existing or potential improvements in public transport connectivity and capacity.
-There are two Opportunity Areas located within the borough boundary: - New Cross/ Lewisham/ Catford is located within Lewisham and lies adjacent to the Southwark boundary. - Deptford Creekside/ Greenwich Riverside crosses the borough boundary and is located within the boroughs of Lewisham and Greenwich.
+There are two Opportunity Areas located within the borough boundary:

-- 7.3 Additionally, the Old Kent Road Opportunity Area is located beyond Lewisham's borough boundary but within the administrative areas of this SoCG, within the borough of Southwark. - 7.4 In order to tackle spatial concentrations of deprivation across London, the London Plan designates Strategic Areas of Regeneration whereby co-ordinated neighbourhood-based action and investment brings together regeneration, development, and transport proposals with improvements in learning skills, health, safety, access, employment, environment, and housing. - 7.5 At the sub-regional level, Lewisham Council is part of the Old Kent Road, New Cross, and South Bermondsey Growth Partnership.
-This group consists of Lewisham Council and Southwark Council, the GLA and TfL.
-The partnership is focussed on nine strategic planning matters for the London Plan Opportunity Areas of Lewisham/Catford/New Cross and Old Kent Road. - 7.6 Lewisham Council has also worked closely with Southwark Council on the Bakerloo Line Extension, including the BLE Economic Assessment Study (2020) which explores the economic benefits of this transport infrastructure. - 7.7 Lewisham Council has cooperated with Southwark Council on strategic industrial land management matters around Surrey Canal Road, Old Kent Road, and the wider Bermondsey area.
-The Councils jointly prepared and published the New Bermondsey Dive-Under Study (2019).
-This is an evidence base document concerning a site ('Bermondsey Dive-Under') which was formerly required for railway operations on a temporary basis.
-The study provides a site masterplan which demonstrates that industrial uses can feasibly be delivered here. - 7.8 To support the preparation of the new Local Plan, Lewisham Council has prepared and published the Local Economic Assessment (2018) and the Lewisham Employment Land Study (2019).
+- New Cross/ Lewisham/ Catford is located within Lewisham and lies adjacent to the Southwark boundary, - Deptford Creekside/ Greenwich Riverside crosses the borough boundary and is located within the boroughs of Lewisham and Greenwich. - 7.3 Additionally, the Greenwich Peninsula, Woolwich, Charlton Riverside, and Thamesmead and Abbey Wood Opportunity Areas are located beyond Lewisham's borough boundary but within the administrative areas of this SoCG, within the Royal Borough of Greenwich. - 7.4 In order to tackle spatial concentrations of deprivation across London, the London Plan designates Strategic Areas of Regeneration whereby co-ordinated neighbourhood-based action and investment brings together regeneration, development, and transport proposals with improvements in learning skills, health, safety, access, employment, environment, and housing. - 7.5 To support the preparation of the new Local Plan, Lewisham Council has prepared and published the Local Economic Assessment (2018) and the Lewisham Employment Land Study (2019).
 The latter provides details as to how the Borough's future needs for industrial floorspace will be met.
-It seeks to facilitate the reconfiguration of the Borough's industrial land portfolio along with the intensification and diversification of uses.
-Specifically, the new Local Plan facilitates the reallocation and comprehensive redevelopment of three sites (at Trundley's Road, Apollo Business Centre, and Evelyn Court) previously identified as Strategic Industrial Locations, as Locally Significant Industrial Sites.
-To ensure that need for Strategic Industrial Locations continues to be met the new Local Plan identifies new provision at land at the Bermondsey Dive Under. - 7.9 Lewisham Council has prepared and published a number of retail related evidence base studies including Catford Town Centre Masterplan (2020), the New Cross Area Framework and Station Opportunity Study (2019), Lewisham Retail Impact Assessment and Town Centres Trends Study (2021) and Local Centres Background Paper (2022).
-These have led to the new Local Plan introducing changes to the town centre network, including the consolidation of New Cross and New Cross Gate District Town Centres, the designation of several new Local Centres and the transformation of major sites within Catford Town Centre. - 7.10 The new Local Plan highlights the potential scope for a new town centre in Bell Green and Lower Sydenham, to support a significant amount of new housing planned for the area. - 7.11 Economy record of agreement: - D1) Both parties will continue working positively to maximise the potential for growth within the Opportunity Areas covered by this SoCG. - D2) Both parties will continue working with the GLA and TfL to implement transformative growth in the Old Kent Road, New Cross, Lewisham and Catford areas, arising from the New Cross Area Framework, the Catford Town Centre Masterplan, and the delivery of the Bakerloo Line Extension. - D3) Both parties will continue working towards the consolidation and intensification of sites at and around Surrey Canal Road Strategic Industrial Location (SIL), and across the borough boundary at Old Kent Road. - D4) Both parties will ensure the overall quantum of retail being proposed across the borough does not impact on the competitiveness of Lewisham's centres and vice versa.
+It seeks to facilitate the reconfiguration of the Borough's industrial land portfolio along with the intensification and diversification of uses. - 7.6 Lewisham Council has prepared and published a number of retail related evidence base studies including Catford Town Centre Masterplan (2020), the New Cross Area Framework and Station Opportunity Study (2019), Lewisham Retail Impact Assessment and Town Centres Trends Study (2021) and Local Centres Background Paper (2022).
+These have led to the new Local Plan introducing changes to the town centre network, including the consolidation of New Cross and New Cross Gate District Town Centres, the designation of several new Local Centres and the transformation of major sites within Catford Town Centre.

+7.7 Economy record of agreement:

+- D1) Both parties will continue working positively to maximise the potential for growth within the Opportunity Areas covered by this SoCG. - D2) Both parties will ensure the overall quantum of main town centre uses being proposed across the borough does not impact on the competitiveness of Lewisham's centres and vice versa.